davis-boudreau/WEBD1000/saitge-webd1000-ws05-00.md

 # **11. Copyright**

 Workshop © NSCC – Educational Use Only
-CORAH branding supplied for instructional purposes
+CORAH Brand © NSCC 2025 (for instructional use)

+---